-- This alternative is generally not available if other compensation in the form of an allowance or reimbursement (other than actual parking or toll fees) is received from the employer in respect of the vehicle in which event 80% of the travelling allowance and compensation must be included in the employee's remuneration for the purposes of calculating PAYE. - In general, deductions against the employment income of employees are limited to - - The items referred to above - Contributions to pension and retirement annuity funds (see para 4.1) - Certain legal expenses - Wear and tear (depreciation) allowances on items used for trade, e.g. computers and books - Bad debts and doubtful debt allowances - Donations to Public Benefit Organisations (see para 4.10) - Expenses for premises, finance charges, insurance, repairs and fuel and maintenance of assets, if these premises or assets are used wholly and exclusively for purposes of trade - Home study expenses (see para 4.11.2) - Remuneration for services rendered subsequently repaid and restraint of trade payments refunded the income of the taxpayer from such employment or office is derived mainly (i.e. over 50%) from commission or other variable payments which are based on the taxpayer's work performance and his duties are mainly performed otherwise than in an office which is provided to him by his employer, or his duties are mainly performed in such portion of the premises
+- This alternative is generally not available if other compensation in the form of an allowance or reimbursement (other than actual parking or toll fees) is received from the employer in respect of the vehicle in which event 80% of the travelling allowance and compensation must be included in the employee's remuneration for the purposes of calculating PAYE. - In general, deductions against the employment income of employees are limited to - - The items referred to above - Contributions to pension and retirement annuity funds (see para 4.1) - Certain legal expenses - Wear and tear (depreciation) allowances on items used for trade, e.g. computers and books - Bad debts and doubtful debt allowances (see para 4.15) - Donations to Public Benefit Organisations (see para 4.10) - Expenses for premises, finance charges, insurance, repairs and fuel and maintenance of assets, if these premises or assets are used wholly and exclusively for purposes of trade - Home study expenses (see para 4.11.2) - Remuneration for services rendered subsequently repaid and restraint of trade payments refunded